Student Design Showcase

 University of Minnesota

-- Design work done as part of a regular course
+- Design was done as a project in a regular course

 - Design is a medical device

-- January 31, 2016: Submissions were due no later than midnight submitters time.
+- January 30, 2017: Submissions are due no later than midnight submitters time.

 Author Instructions & Submission Process: